SharkSnack/shiren-4/content/system/necklace-abilities.md

     <td>Three Screams</td>
     <td>-</td>
     <td>Lv99</td>
-    <td>Instantly defeats targets in front of you in 3 forward directions,<br/>but you don't gain experience points.</td>
+    <td>Instantly defeats targets in front of you in 3 forward directions,<br/>but you don't gain experience points.
+(It works on Shopkeepers)</td>
   </tr>
   <tr>
     <td>Cluster Confusion</td>